 The original Starved Rock outcropping is best seen from Lover's Leap Overlook.
 In the winter, Eagle Cliff Overlook can give a good view of the bald eagles flying over Plum Island out in the river.
 Beehive Overlook, Oak Canyon Overlook, and Hennepin Overlook all give different views of the Illinois River.

 Easy-Moderate Hikes From The Visitor Center

-Hikes from the Visitor Center are easy to walk on flat sections of trail.
+Hikes from the Visitor Center are easy to walk on flat sections of the trail.
 Many hikers would classify these as easy hikes because they are under 3 miles roundtrip.
 But since most of the trails involve stairs at some point, others classify the hikes as moderate.

 French Canyon Trail

 The French Canyon hike should be at the top for any family hiking.
 The canyon lies only 0.4 miles from the Visitor Center on a 2-mile loop.
 Signs are easy to follow.
-The spring-fed 45-foot high waterfall flows year round.
+The spring-fed 45-foot high waterfall flows year-round.